FOR IMMEDIATE RELEASE:

 The Disabilities Law Program is a special program of CLASI and is designated by the Governor as the state’s Protection and Advocacy agency, charged with providing advocacy services to Delaware residents with physical or mental disabilities through its offices in Wilmington, Dover, and Georgetown.
 The Protection and Advocacy for Voter Access (“PAVA”) project within the DLP works to ensure full and effective participation in the electoral process for individuals with disabilities.

-For more information about the Disabilities Law Program at CLASI, visit: http://www.declasi.org/disabilities-law-program/
+For more information about the Disabilities Law Program at CLASI, visit: https://www.declasi.org/disabilities-law-program/

 (Photo Credit: Laura Eisenman)